Bird

 box both windproof and waterproof.
 You can use a coat of

 linseed oil to keep the wood from drying out.
-Be careful
+Again be careful

-you do us a preservative do not treat the inside.
+you do use a preservative do not treat the inside.

 The dimensions for this house are for Bluebirds.
 There are